maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 ### Workshop Overview

-The workshop was designed to foster collaboration between creators of open-source educational tools and mathematics education researchers.
-With a focus on improving the effectiveness and integration of these tools into educational curricula, the event offered a platform for participants to share their experiences, challenges, and innovations.
+This event adopted the AIM workshop format, encouraging participants to propose open problems and questions before it began.
+These suggestions ranged from specific issues to broader challenges that could shape the future of the field.
+The workshop included lectures to equip participants with the necessary background on these problems, followed by parallel working sessions for collaborative problem-solving.
+It was designed to foster collaboration between developers of open-source tools like Webwork and STACK, and researchers in mathematics education.

 #### Key Objectives:
+The main topics for the workshop were
 1. Enhancing Integration: Discussing strategies for better integration of open-source tools with existing educational frameworks.
 2. Research Collaboration: Facilitating partnerships between developers and researchers to drive innovation and practical application.
 3. Data Sharing and Analysis: Exploring new avenues for sharing and analyzing educational data to improve learning outcomes.
 4. Interoperability: Addressing the technical challenges of ensuring that different educational technologies, e.g. STACK and Webwork, can work together.
 5. Implementation Challenges: Identifying common obstacles in the adoption and effective use of these tools, and proposing solutions.

-### Key Sessions and Discussions
+### Sessions and Discussions
+Key topics emerged from the discussions, and participants were encouraged to share their contributions on these subjects.

 ###### Integration of Math Education Research and Technology